-As of December 31, 2020, the Board employed 15 public markets investment managers, 23 private equity market managers, 7 real estate managers, 2 hedge fund-of-funds managers, 1 opportunistic hedge fund manager and 2 risk parity/diversified beta managers.
-The Fund had approximately \$1,769.9 million in assets under management at December 31, 2020.
+As of December 31, 2021, the Board employed 15 public markets investment managers, 17 private equity market managers, 3 private credit managers, 9 real estate managers, 2 hedge fundof-funds managers, 1 opportunistic hedge fund manager and 2 risk parity/diversified beta managers.
+The Fund had approximately \$1,939.9 million in assets under management at December 31, 2021.
 Each investment manager operates within guidelines that are established by the Board and consultant and are outlined in a detailed investment management or partnership agreement.